SoftMoonWebWare/Komodo-Edit-Keybinding-Support/readme.txt

 For more info, and further Komodo Edit support files (including the 339 Unicode international extended-character snippets listed in the demo files), see:

 http://softmoon-webware.com/Komodo/

-PS due to the file name restrictions that PHPClasses.org places on file names, please rename the following file in the package:
-Komodo_Keybindings_-Default-.htm
-becomes:
-Komodo Keybindings [Default].htm
-This latter name with spaces is the default name that a browser such as Firefox will give the file when asked to "save the HTML source-file".